StephenCavender/blog-jekyll/_posts/2021-04-10-react-native-svg.md

 ## Using SVG Files

-Maybe we have some SVG files we want to include rather than including a font of them.
+Maybe we have some SVG files we want to include rather than drawing them.
 For this case we'll need another package.
 [Kristerkari](https://github.com/kristerkari) has us covered with [react-native-svg-transformer](https://github.com/kristerkari/react-native-svg-transformer).
 Install the package with `npm i --save-dev react-native-svg-transformer`.
 Next we'll update our metro config to handle transforming SVGs.
 Here's what my metro.config.js looks like now:

 ```
 const {getDefaultConfig} = require('metro-config');